The OPHA Board of Directors

 Tamara has served on the OPHA Board of Directors for more than a decade and has also held leadership positions on the International Association of Public Participation Board, the Health Care Coalition of Southern Oregon Board, the YMCA Board, and was the Chair of the Southern Oregon Health Equity Coalition Executive Board.

-Robb Hutson, Treasurer
+Robb Hutson, MA, Treasurer

 Robb Hutson is the President of Rede Group, a social impact company bringing clarity, visibility, and equity to complex public health challenges.
 Rede works closely with clients and partners to support evaluation, research, facilitation, training, and strategic planning, with special expertise in tobacco, cannabis, behavioral health, equity, and the intersection of climate and health.
 Robb regularly works in Oregon, Washington, Alaska and across the United States.